Design stateful ClientApps¶

 get_weights()

-to convert the model parameters to a list of NumPy arrays that can then be serialized
+to convert the model parameters to a list of NumPy arrays that can then be saved into an

 .
 Then, after deserialization, use set_weights() to apply the